douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Algorithmic Problem Solving

 Algorithmic problem-solving is a methodical approach to finding efficient and effective solutions to complex problems, especially in the field of computer science and programming.
 It involves understanding the problem, devising a plan, and implementing a solution, often through coding.
-Let\'s explore the key aspects of this process.
+Let's explore the key aspects of this process.

 ### Problem-Solving Strategies